Other events during the time of the Judges

 Laish is conquered by the tribe of Dan

 Judg 17:1-12 Micah – a man from the hill country of Ephraim - has a number of idols made from silver.
 He employs a young Levite from Bethlehem in Judah to be his priest.

 Judg 18:1-10 Five Israelite spies from the tribe of Dan - from Samson’s home area between Zorah and Eshtaol - arrive at Micah’s house and ask the priest whether the LORD will bless their proposed conquest of Laish (see 12 on Map 50).
 On receiving a positive response, they return home to report back.

 Judg 18:11-26 Six hundred armed men from the tribe of Dan set off from Zorah and Eshtaol (see 11 on Map 50) to conquer Laish.
 They camp en route at Mahaneh Dan (‘Dan’s Camp’) near Kiriath Jearim.
 On arriving at Micah’s house, they steal the silver idols and household gods and set off with his priest.

 Judg 18:27-31 On arrival at Laish, they attack the city and destroy it, before re-building it and calling it Dan.
-The silver idols are set up in the tent of the Lord’s presence at Shiloh (see 13 on Map 50).
+The silver idols are set up in Laish during the time when the tent of the Lord’s presence was at Shiloh (see 13 on Map 50).